 Sarah Garrett, is our fully qualified disability driving instructor.
-Sarah was on a BBC3 Documentary (I’m Different let me Drive) in 2017 following the journey of pupils with disability learning to drive.
-Here at UDrive we were extremely proud of Sarah on this documentary as it highlights the struggle that pupils with a disability face when trying to achieve their driving licence.
+Sarah was on a BBC3 Documentary (I’m Different let me Drive) in 2017 following the journey of pupils with disabilities learning to drive.
+Here at UDrive we were extremely proud of Sarah in this documentary as it highlights the struggle that pupils with a disability face when trying to achieve their driving licence.

 If you are aged between 16 and 34, and in receipt of the Higher Rate Mobility Component, you may be eligible for help towards the cost of driving lessons.
-So if you are turning 16 you can apply for a provisional licence, 3 months before your birthday by completing an on-line application at www.gov.uk/ or by obtaining a D1 application form from your local Post Office.
-Please be aware the DVLA will advise you if you need assessing before being able to obtain a provisional licence.
+So if you are turning 16 you can apply for a provisional licence, 3 months before your birthday by completing an on-line application at www.gov.uk or by obtaining a D1 application form from your local Post Office.
+Please be aware the DVLA will advise you to have an assessment before being able to obtain a provisional licence.

 Jeff Gosling Push/Pull Hand Controls with Indicator Switch